 Working harder.
 In their desire to prove themselves to others, or try to fit in as part of an organization that does not suit them, many people establish high personal expectations and, in order to meet them, they tend to focus solely on work and take on more than they usually would.

 Neglecting daily needs.
 Since the individuals are already devoting all of their time to work, there is no room for anything else in life.
-Friends and family, eating and sleeping are no longer seen as vital aspects of life, and are just burdens which take away from the time that can be put into work.
+Friends and family, eating and sleeping are no longer seen as vital aspects of life and are just burdens that take away from the time that can be put into work.

 Displacement of conflicts.
 People who reach this stage become aware that something is not right but have trouble finding the source of the problem and often start placing blame elsewhere, for example, on the team or organization.